Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 ## Applying a classifier to the WBC shape space

 The confusion matrix shown below is the result of running k-NN on our WBC image shape space, using *d* (the number of dimensions in the PCA hyperplane) equal to 10, *k* (the number of nearest neighbors to consider when assigning a class) equal to 1, and *f* (the number of folds) equal to 10.
-For this dataset, k-NN has an accuracy of 84.3% and a weighted average of precision and recall over all three classes of 85.7% and 84.3%, respectively.

 | Granulocyte | Monocyte | Lymphocyte |
 | :---: |  :----: | :---: |